 He is bordering on being classed an old school rapper by now.
 Positive Black Soul, the group he help found, came into existence in 1989.
 But it all makes sense: more recently, Awadi has emerged as a social critic and political activist: Most notably, two years ago he made a song, the accompanying video which went viral, that criticized the Senegalese government for the causes that leads to often tragic emigration by young Senegalese because of a dire economic situation.

-The other artists profiled in the series are Ethiopian singer Teddy Afro whose facing a jail sentence unrelated to his music (he’s a major critic of the Ethiopian dictatorship) , South African performance poet Lebo Mashile, Ugandan novelist David Kaiza, and Ghanaian artist Heather Badger).
+The other artists profiled in the series are Ethiopian singer Teddy Afro (another not so young artist) whose facing a jail sentence unrelated to his music (he’s a major critic of the Ethiopian dictatorship) , South African performance poet Lebo Mashile, Ugandan novelist David Kaiza, and Ghanaian artist Heather Badger).